natcap/invest.users-guide/source/sdr.rst

 Recent changes to the SDR model
 ===============================

-With InVEST version 3.11.0, several significant revisions have been made to the SDR model, to improve its usability, transparency, and accuracy.
+As of InVEST version 3.12.0, several significant revisions have been made to the SDR model, to improve its usability, transparency, and accuracy.
 These changes are summarized here, and described further in the related sections and equations throughout this chapter.

 * The term "deposition" has been changed to "trapping", and intermediate parameter :math:`R` has been changed to :math:`T`, to avoid confusion with the R factor used in the USLE.
 |